mckinsey/vizro/vizro-core/docs/pages/user-guides/visual-formatting.md

     [PageTitle]: ../../assets/user_guides/assets/css_page_title.png

-### Overwrite CSS properties in selective components
+### Overwrite CSS for selected components
 To adjust CSS properties for specific components, like altering the appearance of a selected [`Card`][vizro.models.Card] rather than all `Card`s, you need to use a CSS selector that targets the right CSS property.
 If you're unfamiliar with CSS selectors, you can refer to this [tutorial](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_selectors/Selector_structure) for guidance.

 Let's say we want to change the background and font-color of a specific `Card`.